 This is the most picturesque and interesting section of the Hauraki Rail Trail, which follows an old railway line at the base of Coromandel Peninsula.
 Highlights of Karangahake Gorge include photogenic gold mining relics and the freaky Windows Walkway, but the pièce de résistance is an amazing 1100-metre long railway tunnel, which you wobble through with the help of a torch.
 Head into the gorge from Waikino Station, site of the bike hire depot and a quaint cafe.

-Rotorua's 5000-hectare Whakarewarewa Forest – known as the Redwoods – is a New Zealand mountain biking mecca, with more than 100km of trails ranging from sedate to positively treacherous.
+Rotorua's 5000-hectare Whakarewarewa Forest – known as the Redwoods – is a New Zealand mountain biking magnet, with more than 100km of trails ranging from sedate to positively treacherous.
 Head to Waipa Mill car park for bike hire and advice on which of the zillions of options you should choose.
 The ‘Inner Core’ area offers fun mountain bike riding for beginners and families; another option is to cruise along easy forestry trails to the picnic area at Blue Lake.

 Huka Falls Trails

 These riverside trails make a full and fun day out of visiting Huka Falls.
 The Rotary Ride starts in Taupo’s thermal Spa Park and follows an undulating path along the Waikato River.
 The river is bridged at the thunderous Huka Falls viewing point, where riders can linger before heading back along the other side via the Redwood Track.
 The ride can be extended by continuing beyond the Falls to Aratiatia Dam, or heading up into Craters Mountain Bike Park.